Skip to main content

-Scaling Up and Down Brokers with ArkMQ Operator
+Scaling Up and Down Brokers with arkmq-org Operator

-With ArkMQ operator one can easily manage the broker clusters.
-Either scaling up number of nodes(pods) when workload is high, or scaling down when some is not needed – without messages being lost or stuck.
+With arkmq-org operator one can easily manage the broker clusters.
+Either scaling up number of nodes(pods) when workload is high, or scaling down when some is not needed -- without messages being lost or stuck.

 Prerequisite